Can cats have honey? The myths, debunked.

 In these cases, it’s best to opt for medical grade honey which is the highest UMF™ graded.
 This grading measures the potency of the good stuff in manuka honey, like methylglyoxal (MGO).

-But the bottom line is that the scientific evidence doesn’t exist yet to give us a definitive answer about whether cats can or should have honey.
+But the bottom line is that the scientific evidence doesn’t exist yet to give us a definitive answer about giving your cat honey.

 The story changes, however, when it comes to medical uses of manuka honey for cats.